 The meaning of seminal favors Gardner’s contributions over those of others over the last 40 years because he “got there first” and because refinements and deeper mathematization and translation from Gardner’s FOT-probability versions to stochastic-process versions of already-formulated concepts do not qualify as seminal, though they certainly can be important contributions to the theory.

 (Personal note: Although some of these theorems collected on this page have begun to be referred to as “Gardner’s . . .
 Theorem” or “Gardner’s . . .
 Relation” (e.g., see [B2]), there is a saying among scholars that was recently brought to my attention by Professor Thomas Kailath: “Whatever the name attached to a theorem, someone else was probably the actual originator.”
 To avoid this pitfall, I’ve not included my name in any of the theorems I believe—based on my scholarly searches of the literature—I originated.
-But this is not to say that I doubt Professor Napolitano’s scholarship leading to his attachment of my name to some of theorems included here.
+But this is not to say that I doubt Professor Napolitano’s scholarship leading to his attachment of my name to some of the theorems included here.)

 For the sake of parsimony, the terms originally defined by Gardner are only listed.
 Instead of providing the actual definitions, citations to original sources are given.
 This also provides context for the origin of these terms.
 For the same reasons, the list of theorems provided includes only descriptive theorem labels, but this list is followed by notes that include some expansion and citations to original sources.
 These notes are followed by commentary on these contributions from experts in the field made around the time the contributions were made.